princefishthrower/chrisfrew.in/src/content/blog/calculating-activity-amounts-for-process-and-production-orders-with-sap-abap/index.md

 automatic goods receipt using the standard logic.
 </pre>

-We needed to add the following too our goods movements loop (already added in the code above! :smile:):
+We needed to add the following too our goods movements loop (already added in the code above! 😊):

 ```abap
 BLAH